davenkin/andy-springboot-sample/ADRs/002-Project structure.md

           with "Command".
     - `domain`(folder:1): Contains all the domain models.
         - `Xxx`(class:N): Domain objects.
-        - `XxxRepository`(class:1): Repository interface for persisting entity, should end with "Repository", it's implementation class is in `infrastructure` folder.
-Please be noted that repository is per entity, namely only entity can have repositories, but not all domain objects.
+        - `XxxRepository`(class:1): Repository interface for persisting aggregate root, should end with "Repository", it's implementation class is in `infrastructure` folder.
+Please be noted that repository is per aggregate root, namely only aggregate root can have repositories, but not all domain objects.
-        - `XxxFactory`(class:1): Factory class for creating the entity, should end with "Factory".
+        - `XxxFactory`(class:1): Factory class for creating the aggregate root, should end with "Factory".
 The creation of entities should be explicit, so always use factories to create them but not use constructors directly.
-Normally the factory first do some business validations then call constructor to create the entity object.
+Normally the factory first do some business validations then call constructor to create the aggregate root object.
         - `XxxDomainService`(class:N): A [domain service](https://ddd-practitioners.com/home/glossary/domain-service/) class, should end
           with "DomainService", domain services should be your last resort when business logic cannot fit into other domain objects.
-        - `event`(folder:1): This folder contains all the domain event classes that are raised by the entity.
+        - `event`(folder:1): This folder contains all the domain event classes that are raised by the aggregate root.
-            - XxxEvent(class:N): Domain event class, should end with "Event", it represents a significant change in the state of the entity, and should be raised by the entity when its state changes.
-The naming convention is `[Entity Name] + [Passive form of verbs] + Event`, e.g. `UserCreatedEvent`.
+            - XxxEvent(class:N): Domain event class, should end with "Event", it represents a significant change in the state of the aggregate root, and should be raised by the aggregate root when its state changes.
+The naming convention is `[Aggregate Root Name] + [Passive form of verbs] + Event`, e.g. `UserCreatedEvent`.
         - `task`(folder:1): Contains tasks.
             - `XxxTask`(class:N): A task represents a housekeeping operation that's executed on multiple entities in a single run.
-    - `eventhandler`(folder:1): Contains all the event handler classes that results in updates on the entity.
+    - `eventhandler`(folder:1): Contains all the event handler classes that results in updates on the aggregate root.
         - `XxxEventHandler`(class): Event handler class, should end with "EventHandler".
-    - `infrastructure`(folder:1): Contains the infrastructure code that is related to the entity.
+    - `infrastructure`(folder:1): Contains the infrastructure code that is related to the aggregate root.
         - `XxxMongoRepository`(class:N): The repository implementations, should end with "MongoRepository" for MongoDB.
-    - `job`(folder:1):Contains background jobs that are related to the entity.
+    - `job`(folder:1):Contains background jobs that are related to the aggregate root.
         - XxxJob(class:N): Represents a background job, should end with "Job".
     - `query`(folder:1): For querying data, "query" represents the "Q" in [CQRS](https://microservices.io/patterns/data/cqrs.html).
         - `XxxQueryService`(class:N): The facade [application service](https://ddd-practitioners.com/home/glossary/application-service/)